ATSOTECK/ilex-lang/docs/docs/variables.md

 const a = 1, b = 2, c = 3
 ```

 Alternatively constants can be declared with the constant declaration operator.
-(Not yet implemented)
 ```go
 x ::= 12
 ```